 Also, we don't enforce a maximum on the number of requests per second.
 It's perfectly fine to do hundreds of fast calls per second, as long as you respect the limit of 100 concurrent requests.

-In-browser calls by rendered charts (e.g. to fetch object statuses, or to create a hold token) also count towards the rate limit - not just API calls from your server to seats.io.
+In-browser calls by rendered charts (e.g. to create a hold token, or to hold a seat) also count towards the rate limit - not just API calls from your server to seats.io.

 100 concurrent requests corresponds to about 100 renderings and 200 booked places per second.
-In other words: 100 ticket buyers can enter your site every second and book 2 places, without hitting the concurrent requests rate limit.
+In other words: 100 new ticket buyers can enter your site every second and book or hold 2 places, without hitting the concurrent requests rate limit.

-Be aware: this depends on a number of factors, such as the size of the chart, whether social distancing rules are in place, the number of already booked places etc. So it's very important to do proper load testing before you go live.
+Be aware: this depends on a number of factors, such as the size of the chart, whether social distancing rules are in place, other API calls you're doing etc. So it's very important to do proper load testing before you go live.